Make Ahead Easy Mashed Potato Recipe

 A ricer is basically a potato press that works like a giant garlic press.
 You put cooked spuds in the hopper, push down, and potato “rice” comes out.
 It is how many people process their potatoes for homemade gnocchi.
 It results in a fluffy bowl of spuds that only need limited dressing up, a quick stir, and they’re ready to go.

 The ricer is an amazing product, but there are some other tried and true tricks that can make sure your judgy Aunt Gladys keeps her trap shut about the quality of your cooking.

-Five Tips for Making The Best Mashed Potatoes:
+Five Tips for the Best Easy Mashed Potato Recipe: